 Hours

 ENV 2579 Sustainable Facilities and Operations 2

 ENV 3597 Planning for Sustainable Communities 2

-ENV 1112 Environmental Concepts and Issues OR ENV 1411 Fundamentals of Environmental Science
+ENV 1112 Environmental Concepts and Issues OR ENV 1411 Fundamentals of Environmental Science 4

-One of the following:
+One of the following: 2-4

 ENV 3510 Selected Topics in Environmental Science1-4

 ENV 3594 Ecological Change & Human Health

 ENV 3596 Fundamentals of Land conservation2

 ENV 3598 Geographic Information Systems

 ENV 3599 Field Global Positioning Systems

-ENV 4221 Internship in Environmenal Science1-6
+ENV 4221 Internship in Environmental Science1-6

 One Pair from the Following 6

 ECON 1902 Principles of Economics II

 ECON 3401 Environmental Economics

 OR

 MGT 2501 Principles of Management

 MGT 2602 Management of Small Business

-One of the following
+One of the following 6

 CA 2701 Public Relations

 MGT 2566 Business Ethics

-Total 18-20
+Secondary Teacher Licensee Total 18-20

-Students seeking secondary (grades 9-12) teacher licensure in Comprehensive Science must satisfy the requirements for the B.S. degree in Environmental Science or the B.A. degree in Environmental Education, the Minor in Secondary Education, and student teaching as outlined under the heading for the Department of Teacher Education in this catalog.
+Students seeking secondary (grades 9-12) teacher licensure in Comprehensive Science must satisfy the requirements for the B.S. degree in Environmental Education, and for undergraduate teacher licensure (including the Secondary Education Minor and student teaching outlined under the heading for the Department of Teacher Education in this catalog.